-We help K-12 schools adapt their curricula to a constantly evolving digital culture without losing track of the objective of media literacy education: empowering lifelong learners to ACCESS, ANALYZE, EVALUATE, CREATE and ACT using all forms of media.
+We help K-12 schools adapt their curricula to a constantly evolving mediated and technological world without losing track of the objective of media literacy education: empowering lifelong learners to ACCESS, ANALYZE, EVALUATE, CREATE and ACT using all forms of media.

 How We Work in K-12

-- in-school multi-teacher workshops for curriculum design with corresponding “lab site” demonstrations and debriefing
+- Multi-teacher workshops for curriculum design with corresponding “lab site” demonstrations and debriefing

 - Development of pacing calendars, custom Media Literacy Scope and Sequences that blend media literacy and ISTE standards into school-wide learning objectives

 - Administrative visioning (including on the purchasing and management of digital resources)